stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 ## Accessing your cluster
 {: #access}

-After you installed your cluster, you can access your cluster by using the `kubeconfig` file or {{site.data.keyword.open_s}} cluster portal.
+After you installed your cluster, you can access your cluster by using the `kubeconfig` file or OpenShift  cluster portal.

 1. Run the following command to get the secret: